Snippet-Curator/snippet-curator-docs/src/content/01_about.md

 Snippet Curator helps discovering notes by ranking each note with a score and present them based on their rating, votes, and how recently they were seen.
 Add items and forget them.
 Eventually, you'll see them again.

 No data is collected from you.
 The app only connects to internet for updates and for Youtube embeds.
-No AI is used anywhere in the app.
+AI is not used anywhere in the app.

 I made Snippet Curator for myself, as my personal alternative to Evernote and Anki.